-There is not expected to be any material impact on the Systems of Governance due to COVID-19.
-The Risk Management System will continue to operate as detailed above and will take account of the risks posed by COVID-19, including any changes to controls.
+There has not been a material impact on the Systems of Governance due to COVID-19.
+The Risk Management System continues to operate as detailed above and will take account of the risks posed by COVID-19, including any changes to controls.